algorithms-in-action-dev/dev-aia/src/algorithms/explanations/DFSExp.md

 These are:

-- "Finalised" nodes, for which the shortest or least costly path back to the start node has already been finalised, that is the final parent node has been determined and is recorded (DFS is an exception in that path lengths/costs are ignored and finalised nodes can have very long paths to them);
+- "Finalised" nodes, for which the path back to the start node has been finalised, that is, the final parent node has been determined and recorded;

 - "Frontier" nodes, that are not finalised but are connected to a finalised node by a single edge; and